Alex Jacob

 Alex Jacob (born October 27, 1984) is an American former professional poker player and game show contestant.

 Jacob is perhaps best known in poker for winning the 2006 main event at the United States Poker Championship, a no-limit Texas hold 'em event televised by ESPN.
 He has also appeared at televised final tables at the World Series of Poker and the World Poker Tour.
 In 2015, after leaving professional poker, Jacob became a contestant on Jeopardy!, where he won six games and the show's Tournament of Champions.

 Education

 In 2002, Jacob was the valedictorian of Deerfield Beach High School, where he was in the International Baccalaureate (IB) program.

-In May 2006, he graduated from Yale University with a degree in economics and mathematics.
+In May 2006, Jacob graduated from Yale University with a degree in economics and mathematics.

 Poker career

 Among Jacob's biggest poker accomplishments are winning the Peter A. Fabrizio Memorial Poker Classic in 2003 and finishing runner-up at the 2006 World Poker Tour (WPT) tournament in Foxwoods Resort Casino on April 9, 2006, winning $655,507.
 Jacob won his biggest prize to date by winning the 2006 U.S. Poker Championship with a first-place prize of $878,500.
 Jacob has 4 WSOP Final Tables, including a 3rd in Event 3 in No-Limit hold'em at the 2007 World Series of Poker.

 At Yale, Jacob's poker talent was spotted by James McManus as early as 2004, when McManus sat down one night to play with Jacob.
 Months later, McManus mentioned Jacob in an article about the experience.

 As of 2012, Jacob's total live tournament winnings exceed $2,600,000.
 His 25 cashes at the WSOP account for $832,559 of those winnings.